AC23 Promotion and Tenure Procedures and Regulations (Formerly HR23)

 With regard to promotion, decisions to promote should be based on performance and scholarly achievement in the light of the general criteria (see Section II) rather than by time in rank.

 An initial appointment at the rank of associate professor or professor may be made with grant of tenure, with the approval of the Executive Vice President and Provost and the President of the University in accord with University guidelines that prescribe immediate tenure reviews.

 Under exceptional circumstances, the provisional period of a faculty member may be less than seven years, subject to the concurrence of the Executive Vice President and Provost and the President.
 University guidelines are in place that describe procedures for nominating candidates for review for early tenure.

 6. Librarian, Associate Librarian, and Assistant Librarian: appointments to these positions correspond to other faculty appointments concerning promotion and grant of tenure as follows - the rank of librarian corresponds to professor, associate librarian to associate professor, assistant librarian to the rank of assistant professor, and affiliate librarian to the rank of instructor.

-Senior Scientist, Senior Research Associate, Research Associate, Senior Research Assistant, and Research Assistant: appointments to these positions correspond to faculty appointments concerning promotion as follows - the rank of senior scientist corresponds to professor, the rank of senior research associate corresponds to associate professor, the rank of research associate corresponds to assistant professor, the rank of senior research assistant corresponds to senior lecturer, and the rank of research assistant to instructor.
+Research Professor, Associate Research Professor, Assistant Research Professor, and Researcher: appointments to these positions correspond to faculty appointments concerning promotion as follows - the rank of research professor corresponds to professor, the rank of associate research professor corresponds to associate professor, the rank of assistant research professor corresponds to assistant professor, the rank of researcher corresponds to lecturer and instructor.

 7. In order to facilitate the administration of tenure review procedures, the following apply: